Call for Proposals

 2) Group leadership values of collaboration, common purpose, and civility

-A fourth track is geared toward higher education staff in student life/student affairs professional development.
+A fourth track is designed for higher education staff in student life/student affairs professional development.

 NCSL Conference workshops are not traditional lectures or panels.
 Rather, they are dynamic and interactive sessions that provide opportunities for participants to engage in problem-solving around critical issues.
-Presenters acknowledge the intellect and expertise in the room, guiding participants to apply new knowledge through engaging activities such as interaction between the presenter and audience, facilitated exercises, peer-to-peer sharing, and question and answer time.
+Presenters acknowledge the intellect and expertise in the room, guiding participants to apply new knowledge through engaging activities such as interaction with the presenter, facilitated exercises, and peer-to-peer sharing.
 Attendees should come away with the ability to demonstrate mastery of stated learning objectives, and clear action steps to implement their learning.
 This requires careful planning and preparation on the part of the presenter.
 As a guideline, the presentation portion should comprise no more than 20-30 minutes out of each 75-minute workshop, with the remainder dedicated to organized participant engagement.

 NCSL Conferences include three to six 60-minute keynote presentations to student leaders in the areas described above, applying values-based individual, group, and societal leadership skills for making a meaningful difference.
 Keynotes address the big questions, the critical issues of our day for college student leaders.
 They are delivered by highly experienced professionals, practitioners, and recognized thought leaders.

 Proposals will be reviewed for topical relevance, interactivity (for workshops), and presenter expertise and experience.
-The following information is required to complete our proposal form: presenter name and basic information, brief bio, three references (if you have not presented for NCSL within the last three years), title, workshop or keynote description, keywords, and three learning outcomes with three corresponding multiple-choice assessment questions (for workshops).
+The following information is required to complete our proposal form: presenter name and basic information, brief bio, references (if you have not presented for NCSL within the last three years), title, workshop or keynote description, keywords, and three learning outcomes.

 Presenters receive complimentary conference registration, exhibit space, and online marketing opportunities.
 Additional compensation is dependent upon presenter qualifications and number of sessions.